 Do you want to gain practical experience in Database Administration in SQL Server?
-Are you wanting to prepare for the official Microsoft exam 70-462 "Administering Microsoft SQL Server"?
-Either way, welcome.
+Welcome.

 In this course, learn some of the skills that Microsoft want you to know, and add another tool to your CV or resume, and even go for the official Microsoft certification.